knative/docs/blog/docs/articles/ai_functions_llama_stack.md

 ### Accessing the Llama Stack Server

-Inside the `init` we get access to the URL of the _Llama Stack_ and fetch the available models:
+Inside the `init` function we get access to the URL of the _Llama Stack_ and fetch the available models:

 ```python
 ...